Staff Highlight: Catherine Hee of the PPR Program

 Jul 12, 2019

-In order to highlight the vital work, energy, and perspective that our internship program brings to NSC, communications staff interviewed current interns and volunteers.
+In order to highlight the vital work, energy, and perspective that our staff bring to NSC, communications staff interviewed current staff members to showcase various programs.
 Read below for a Q and A with Catherine Hee, a Case Manager with the PPR team.

 Tell us a little bit about yourself.
 What did you study in school?
 How did you become involved with the Nationalities Service Center?